Year Published: 2019

 Learning Objectives

-After completing the course, you will be able to:
+After completing this course, you will be able to:

-• Describe two common frameworks used for assessing implementation and dissemination of interventions in research
+• Describe two common frameworks used for assessing implementation and dissemination of interventions in research.

-• Justify the choice of framework for use in a research study
+• Justify the choice of framework for use in a research study.

-• Apply the frameworks to different types of studies in a grant proposal
+• Apply the frameworks to different types of studies in a grant proposal.

 Available courses